sgaul/regionalreport/index.md

 --- .class #id

-## Persistent and widening gaps in employment
+## Workforce: Persistent and widening gaps in employment

 Hartford, East Hartford, Bloomfield and East Windsor have had higher-than-average unemployment for the past decade.
 The gap between these towns and the rest of the region has widened, as most suburban towns have experienced relatively low unemployment.